-One of his famous works, published October 2009, is called "Hey!
-China, enough already!"
-More recently, in February 2012, he published a blog entry with the original title, "Korea!
-Enough already!" which is a rant against "shameless" Koreans, whom he does not seem to like very much.
+One of his famous works, published October 2009, is called “Hey!
+China, enough already!”
+More recently, in February 2012, he published a blog entry with the original title, “Korea!
+Enough already!” which is a rant against “shameless” Koreans, whom he clearly does not like.

 Tsujimoto explains that in December last year, a monument to the so-called Korean “comfort women” was built on the road leading to the Japanese Embassy in Seoul.